-Work Experience: Worked in Private Practice setting since 1995.
-Worked as part-time faculty at Brigham Young University seeing adolescent/young adult clients.
+Dr. Taylor has worked in private practice since 1995.
+She worked previously as part-time faculty at Brigham Young University seeing adolescent/young adult clients.

 Therapeutic Approach: Through therapy, and applying scientifically validated treatments, psychologists help people of all ages develop more effective habits and live healthier, happier and more productive lives.
 In addition therapy can help people learn new skills so that they can better cope with future challenges.
-I am integrative in the therapeutic approaches I enlist, believing that the therapy can be tailored to each individual and their unique situation.
-I often utilize: Cognitive-Behavioral Therapy (CBT); Trauma-Focused Cognitive Behavioral Therapy; Parent Led Cognitive Behavioral Therapy for Child Anxiety; Exposure and Response Prevention (ERP); Dialectical Behavior Therapy (DBT); Acceptance and Commitment Therapy (ACT); Interpersonal Therapy (IPT); Interpersonal Reconstructive Therapy (IRT); Compassion Focused Therapy (CFT) and Positive Psychology.
+Dr. Taylor is integrative in the therapeutic approaches she enlists, believing that the therapy can be tailored to each individual and their unique situation.
+She often utilizes: Cognitive-Behavioral Therapy (CBT); Trauma-Focused Cognitive Behavioral Therapy; Parent Led Cognitive Behavioral Therapy for Child Anxiety; Exposure and Response Prevention (ERP); Dialectical Behavior Therapy (DBT); Acceptance and Commitment Therapy (ACT); Interpersonal Therapy (IPT); Interpersonal Reconstructive Therapy (IRT); Compassion Focused Therapy (CFT) and Positive Psychology.

 “There is in every child at every stage a new miracle of vigorous unfolding.”